JonathanWThom/quack/features.md

     * Search is "dumb" right now, and just does a text match.
 No indexing.
 Could be better!

-9. I can search messages by date.
+X 9.
+I can search messages by date.

 P 10.
 All commands are tested